Wednesday, April 30, 2014

 The Death Penalty in Texas: A 40-year Retrospection

-Samuel Morris Holmes
+Samuel Holmes in earlier times

-Death, whether natural, execution or peaceful can be traumatic for the living long after the it becomes a script in history.
+Death, whether natural, execution or peaceful can be traumatic for the living long after it becomes a script in history.
 This holds true for crime victims, their families, the individual who committed the crime.
 The perpetrator of a criminal act may find him/herself sitting on death row, facing a state sanctioned execution.
 This ultimate sentence depends on the state in which the crime was committed, and how the crime was committed.
 Supporters of the death penalty demand that a horrific crime can only be rectified if the killer is executed.
 That is especially true in Texas.

 In this series on the death penalty in Texas, The Villager will tackle several issues and flaws regarding to the death penalty and executions.
-The 4-part series will began with the 1960 electrocution of Austinite Samuel Morris Holmes, 22, whose controversial execution pushed the East Austin community to protest and criticize the State of Texas for its aim to kill an innocent man.
+The 4-part series will begin with the 1960 electrocution of Austinite Samuel Morris Holmes, 22, whose controversial execution pushed the East Austin community to protest and criticize the State of Texas for its aim to kill an innocent man.
 Criticism of the death penalty, and how it was unevenly applied to African American men was not a first in Texas nor would it be the last.

 In addition to retrieving information from the 1956-1960 editions of the American Statesman, and other sources, The Villager interviewed for this series, Arnette Holmes, Samuel Holmes' oldest brother.
 Confined to his bed and a wheelchair, Arnette died a year later after a long illness.
 Sensing his approaching demise, Arnette called The Villager and said he wanted to talk about his brother's execution.
 He said he lives with Samuel's execution daily.
 He could not stop reliving that dreadful journey that started 40 years ago.
 He never wavered from believing Samuel was innocent.